Getting Started

 Why is there a 12-week minimum commitment? +

 It takes at least 12 weeks to see significant measurable and visual body composition changes.
 This gives your body time to adapt to structured training and nutrition, and gives us enough data to make intelligent adjustments.
-I also dedicate significant time to building your first full-phase program — so the commitment ensures mutual investment.
+I dedicate significant time to building each phase of your program and game plan, so the commitment ensures mutual investment.

 Can I pause or cancel? +